sapphire-cms/sapphire-cms/README.md

 [![CI](https://github.com/sapphire-cms/sapphire-cms/actions/workflows/ci.yml/badge.svg?branch=master)](https://github.com/sapphire-cms/sapphire-cms/actions/workflows/ci.yml)
 [![docs](https://img.shields.io/badge/docs-getting_started-lightblue?logo=gitbook&logoColor=lightgrey)](https://sapphire-cms.io/docs/getting-started/introduction)

-# Pre-MVP Technology Disclaimer

-Sapphire CMS is a pre-MVP project under active development.
-It is not yet stable and suitable for production.
-It may and will contain bugs, incomplete features, and undergo breaking changes.

 # What is a Progressive CMS?

 A **Progressive CMS** is a content management system that starts with a tiny core and grows with your project.